What Is an Affidavit? A Complete Guide to Sworn Statements

 The creation and validation of an affidavit involve a coordinated process between three distinct parties, each with a critical role in ensuring its integrity:

 • The Affiant: The individual who makes the statement, attests to its truth, and signs the document.
-This individual is the origin of the factual information.
+The affiant is the origin of all factual information.

 • The Notary Public (or Authorized Official): A state-authorized official who administers the oath, verifies the affiant's identity, and witnesses the signature, adding their own seal to certify the act.

-• The Recipient: The court, government agency, financial institution, or other party that will rely on the affidavit as a verifiable record of facts.
+• The Recipient: The court, government agency, financial institution, or other party that will rely on the affidavit as a verified record of facts.

 Affidavit vs. Declaration: A Crucial Distinction